 It must then register itself calling DBDDLRegister.
 You can take a look at the dbddl_plugin.go in the engine package for an example of how it's done.
-Finally, you need to add a command line flag to vtgate to have it use the new plugin: -dbddl_plugin=myPluginName description: Reference documents for Vitess features
+Finally, you need to add a command line flag to vtgate to have it use the new plugin: -dbddl_plugin=myPluginName description: Detailed information about errors that the user might run into description: Errors a users might encounter while querying Vitess